brickfrog/justin.vc/content/elfeed.md

 Right now I am exporting this as my "blog roll" section of my main site.
 I could probably stand to clean this up, but still it shows the stuff I watch in my reader.
-It exports when I save, so it should be kept pretty much to date.
+It exports when I save, so it should be pretty much to date.

 Also, low priority, but I'd like to eventually add an export rule that transforms the links from their feeds to just links to the websites.
 For now, I trust the reader is smart enough to just remove the `/feed`, `/rss`, etc. from the link.

-I'm also including my favorite articles by a specific post with lists that aren't parsed (in no particular order - assuming I remember to do this).Feel free to borrow / use as a base for your own readers, the .org file for this can simply be copied to your own elfeed-org config.

 ## Links {#links}